olga-od-ua/MS3repo/README.md

 3. I am Anna, a mother-to-be, and I just want to browse the different recipes for babies of different age groups to get an idea about what to expect when the baby arrives.

 4. I am Claire and I love cooking for my 9-month-old boy!
-He loves trying new food and and self-feeding so I am looking for finger food ideas.
+He loves trying new food and self-feeding so I am looking for finger food ideas.

 5. I am Chris, a dad to 15-month-old twins and my wife has left on a business trip for a week.
 I reassured her that I will do my best to look after our kids so I want to find some easy and nutritious recipes to cook for them.